DynamicDataMindset/SQL-Rediscovery/README.md

 To test myself, I asked ChatGPT to generate a sample table in CSV format.
 I then uploaded it into Copilot, which generated 20 SQL practice questions for me to work through, ranging from easy to advanced.

-All queries were executed using **SQLite**, and this README documents the final queries, my debugging steps, and learning insights for each.
+All queries were executed using **SQLiteonline** (https://sqliteonline.com), and this README documents the final queries, my debugging steps, and learning insights for each.
 I’m currently branching into **Data Analytics and Data Science**, where SQL is essential—so this is the first batch of revision queries.
 More are coming as I level up.

 ---